 Many Choices – High wing vs. low wing, retract vs. fixed, conventional vs. tri-cycle, single vs. twin, turbo vs. normally aspirated, etc. These are all critical considerations.
 Each of the choices you evaluate will have its positives and negatives.
-You need to be clear about your personal objectives before you begin because there will always be conditions, situations and opportunities that will distract and even confuse you as you execute the search/evaluation process.
+You need to be clear about your personal objectives before you begin because there will always be conditions, situations, and opportunities that will distract and even confuse you as you execute the search/evaluation process.
 The clearer you are, the more focused you will be when you are evaluating a potential purchase.
-This is vitally important because the emotional “gotta have this one” demon is always lurking, and can cloud your judgement.
+This is vitally important because the emotional “gotta have this one” demon is always lurking, and can cloud your judgment.

 Fix-Up Costs – What are you going to do to make the plane “your own?”
 From avionics to paint, from interior to engine mods to airframe enhancements … how much will it cost you to get your new plane into the condition you are looking for?
 Know these numbers in advance.

 Operating Costs – The True Cost of Ownership is determined by all the factors that go into owning an aircraft, not just fuel.
 There are free cost evaluation formulas available on the internet.
 Some of them are very comprehensive and are spreadsheets into which you plug your numbers.
 Find a good one and use it.

 Insurance – One of the biggest and most often underestimated expenses in owning a plane (or upgrading to a different one) is the insurance “sticker shock.”
 Don’t fall into the “teenager” mentality of thinking you only need to budget for tires, oil, gas, and registration.
 This can be one big gotcha!